micscov2/sine/README.txt

-# This file contains information about various small tasks done
+# A combination of various concepts, utilities, libraries
+# written mostly in python